Distances

 - Cookham 115.3

-Cookham is one of the prettiest villages on the Thames and a popular place for dog walkers.
+Cookham is one of the prettiest villages on the Thames.
 The main village is just over half a mile away where there are shops and a railway station that can take you to Maidenhead.
 Otherwise you can enjoy refreshments at Bel and the Dragon where you can also get a room for the night.
+Drop in the Stanley Spencer Gallery.
+Spencer was a native of Cookham and many of his paintings reflect local scenes.

 - Maidenhead 118.6